simonmicro/Dear-Templates/OpenVPN - Run your own VPN.md

 ```

 ## Policy based routing
-This script can be used in place of the `MASQUERADE` versions above, as those choose their port to do the NAT-ing on in an unpredictable manner (bad if you plan to utilize an external firewall solution).
+This script can be used in place of the `MASQUERADE` versions above, as using `MASQUERADE` chooses their host-interface to do the NAT-ing in an unpredictable manner (bad if you plan to utilize an external firewall solution).
+So, this script is build to route the requests from the VPN subnets over a specific network interface - note that we specify the default route, so any bad actor will be able to add additonal routes to be send over the vpn tunnel as he wishes.
+This is the reason why I recommend to utilize an external firewall solution in conjunction with this script, as I chose to keep the script as-simple-as-possible and therefore did not added any packet filtering.

 ```python
 #!/usr/bin/python3